paulospx/some_if_statements/README.md

 # Some IF Statements
-Replaces AI and Artificial Intelligence by "some IF stetements"
+Replaces AI and Artificial Intelligence with "some IF statements"

 # Usage